TKMAX777/RemoteRelativeInput/readme.md

   ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in `C:\Users`

-3. Starts an SSH session from the client machine on cmd.
+3. Starts a SSH session from the client machine on cmd.

 ```
 set CLIENT_NAME=<HostAddress> - Remote Desktop Connection"